 Homemade iced lattes are great.
 There’s never too much ice, the coffee is fresh, you don’t have to drive and wait in line for 10 minutes, and not to mention how budget friendly they are.
 The best part – with this recipe you don’t have to do anything in advance.

-This is a no fail iced caramel latte recipe.
-You don’t have to make a cold brew concentrate or wait for coffee to cool.
+This is a no-fail iced caramel latte recipe.
+You don’t have to make a cold brew concentrate or wait for the coffee to cool.
 The process is simple: make double strong coffee, pour the coffee slowly over ice while it’s still hot (the pour over filter makes a process a lot easier but it’s not a must), then add milk and caramel sauce.
-This method is also known as the cold pour over technique or the Japanese iced coffee method.

 HOMEMADE ICED CARAMEL LATTE